upperlinecode/rn-05-stack-navigation/README.md

 </details>
 <br>

 4. Like the `createBottomTabNavigator` function from the previous React Navigation lab, `createNativeStackNavigator` returns an object with `Navigator` and `Screen` components.
-The `Navigator` component creates the stack navigator.
+The `Navigator` component creates the stack navigator; it must be the parent of the `Screen` components.
 The `Screen` component creates the individual screens in your app.
 You can have as many `Screen` components as needed.
 (Later, we'll use a new `Group` component to group our screens together.)

-5. Add the `Stack.Navigator` and `Stack.Screen` components as children of the `NavigationContainer`.
+5. Add the `Stack.Navigator` as a child of the `NavigationContainer`.
+Then,  add two `Stack.Screen` components as children of the `Stack.Navigator`.
 Add a `Stack.Screen` with a `name` prop of `Products` and pass the `ProductsScreen` component as its `component` prop.
 Do the same for the `DetailsScreen` and name it `Details`.
 [Check out the docs for more information.](https://reactnavigation.org/docs/hello-react-navigation#creating-a-native-stack-navigator)

 > In the previous React Navigation lab, we had to pass extra props to our screens so we provided the components as child callback functions.
 Because we'll be passing parameters around with the `navigation` prop, we don't need any extra props!
 Just pass the screen components to the `component` prop--no functions needed.